MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/top-nested-operator.md

 ## Performance considerations

-The number of records can grow exponentially with the number of `top-nested` clauses, and record growth is even faster without specifying an *N* limit.
+The number of records can grow exponentially with the number of `top-nested` clauses, and record growth is even faster if the *N* parameter is not specified.
 This operator can consume a considerable amount of resources.

 If the aggregation distribution is irregular, limit the number of distinct values to return by specifying *N*.
 Then, use the `with` `others` `=` *ConstExpr* clause to get a sense of the weight of all other cases.